-- A 4 paper format 8.27" x 11.69" - Title of the Scientific Paper, Author's name/surname (bold), Academic rank, degree and university affiliation (italics) should be centered.
-Do not format title of the research paper with bolding, italics, underlying or quotation.
+- A 4 paper format 8.27" x 11.69" - Title of the Scientific Paper, Author's name/surname (bold), Academic rank, degree and university affiliation (italics) should be centered. format title of the research paper with bolding, don't write it in italics, underlying or quotation.
 All main words of the title should be capitalized.
-Font size 12; - Author's photo Size 3X4 sm. - Volume of Scientific Paper including list of applied literature (except abstract) should not exceed 12 pages.
-Font-Times New Roman font size 11, 1.5 spaced between the lines, - Margins: 2.54 sm. at each side; - The first line of each paragraph should be indented by 5-7 positions; - Place the footnotes at the bottom of the page, double-spaced in the Arabic numerical order, font size-10, 1.0 spaced between the lines; - Titles of subsections is written separately from the text. - Lists or Seriation: - Separate paragraphs or long sentences (such as steps in a procedure) should use numbered lists.
-See sample paper at the end of this Guide. - Short words within a paragraph should use lowercase letters enclosed in parentheses, e.g. (a) word, (b) word, and (c) word. - Use numbered or lettered lists. - Illustrations (Tables, Figures, Appendixes) should be followed immediately after the Applied Literature Page sequentially labelled, e.g. Table 1; Table 2 or Figure 1, Figure 2 or Appendix A, Appendix B, etc. - Tables start each on a new page; the caption is above the table. - Figures start each on a new page; the caption is below the figure. - Appendixes Start each on a new page.
+Font size - 12; - Volume of Scientific Paper including list of applied literature (except abstract) should notexceed 12 pages.
+Font-Times New Roman font size 1.15 spaced between the lines, - Margins: 2.54 sm. at each side; - The first line of each paragraph should be indented by 5-7 positions; - Place the footnotes at the bottom of the page, double-spaced in the Arabic numerical order, font size-10, 1.0 spaced between the lines; - Titles of subsections is written separately from the text. - Lists or Seriation: - Separate paragraphs or long sentences (such as steps in a procedure) should use numbered lists.

+See sample paper at the end of this Guide.

+- Short words within a paragraph should use lowercase letters enclosed in parentheses, e.g. (a)word, (b) word, and (c) word. - Use numbered or lettered lists. - Illustrations (Tables, Figures, Appendixes) should be followed immediately after the Applied Literature Page sequentially labelled, e.g. Table 1; Table 2 or Figure 1, Figure 2 or Appendix A, Appendix B, etc. - Tables start each on a new page; the caption is above the table. - Figures start each on a new page; the caption is below the figure. - Appendixes Start each on a new page.